-1.4 Observing and Data Volume Constraints
+1.5 Observing and Data Volume Constraints

-Exploration Science and Regular GO proposals can include science programs that are highly constrained, with the caveat that the more constrained the program the harder it is to schedule.
-Though the project has continued to implement enhanced data compression strategies, data volume is a limiting factor due to Spitzer's lower downlink rates as Spitzer continues to move further from Earth.
+Exploration Science and Regular GO proposals can include science programs that are constrained, with the caveat that the more constrained the program the harder it is to schedule.
+Though the project has implemented enhanced data compression strategies, data volume is a limiting factor due to the lower downlink rate as Spitzer is more than 1AU from the Earth.
 Very high data volume programs are not prohibited but are more difficult to schedule and may require additional downlink time.

-The difficulty in scheduling high data volume modes increases directly with the duration of the AORs.
+The difficulty in scheduling high data rate modes increases directly with the duration of the AORs.
 Staring mode 0.02s sub-array observations are particularly problematic.
-High data volume (and therefore less efficient observations) normally must be very highly ranked to be successful in the review process.
+High data volume normally must be very highly ranked to be successful in the review process.
 Table 3 summarizes the observing modes, frame times and a rating of the expected data volume.

 If your observation requires a mode that is listed as 'high' data volume, please consult with the SSC before you submit your proposal to determine the feasibility of your proposed observation.

-Mode Frame Time (secs) 3.6μm/4.5μm Data Volume
+Mode Frame Time (secs) Data Volume

 Full-array 0.4, 2 High

-Full-array 6 Low

 Full-array & HDR 6, 12 Moderate

 Full-array & HDR 30, 100 Low

 Sub-array 0.02 High

 Sub-array 0.1 Moderate

 Sub-array 0.4, 2 Low